William Molson: Molson Bank

 The official historian of the Molson firm writes that as a result of a disagreement with his brother Thomas as to the conduct of their joint distilling enterprise, William withdrew from this Molson family enterprise to establish Molson Bank in association with his brother, John Molson Jr. Founded in 1853 and chartered by the provincial legislature in 1855, it was absorbed by the Bank of Montreal in 1925.
-William remained its first president until his death and was succeeded by Thomas Molson's son, John Thomas Molson (1837-1910).
+William remained its first president until his death and was succeeded by Thomas Molson's son, John Thomas Molson (1837–1910).

 Other varied activities

 William was vice-president of the Montreal and Champlain Railway and a governor of the Montreal General Hospital (1868), being the third Molson to hold that position.
 Like his brother, he was a generous benefactor of McGill University, where the "William Molson Hall" was named in his honour.

 Family and legacy

 On 7 September 1819, in the Anglican Christ Church, Montreal, Molson married Elizabeth Badgley (1799–1887), daughter of Francis Badgley (merchant) and brother to William Badgley.
-They had at least two children born at Quebec.
+They had at least two children born at Quebec, one of these was Anne Molson, one of the founders of Montreal Ladies' Educational Association and the first president.
+The Anne Molson Gold Medal was named after her.

 When he died, he had 12 grandchildren.
 One of his two daughters married John Molson III, who was the son of his brother, and who became the next president of his banking concern.